geisonbiazus/blog/posts/the-different-types-of-mocks.md

 	return user, nil
 }

+var ErrInvalidCrendentials = errors.New("invalid credentials")
+var ErrUserAlreadyExists = errors.New("user already exists")
+var ErrUserNotFound = errors.New("user not found")
 ```

 The code under test is the `CreateUserUseCase` struct.
 The use case receives a `UserRepo` as a dependency which is an interface with two methods: `GetUserByEmail` and `CreateUser`.
 This is the dependency that we are going to replace with test doubles.
 The use case is executed by calling the `Run` method.